Akiroha/gt-assessment/README.md

 ### Tailwind

-- First and foremost I went with tailwind for the ease of use.
+- First and foremost, I went with tailwind for the ease of use.
 Creating reusable components with tailwind just feels easier and simpler than vanilla css.
-I also love how one has the ability to set up theming + override defaults.
+I also love how one has the ability to set up theming + override & extend defaults.

 ### Next